beetbox/beets/docs/plugins/bucket.rst

         bucket_year: ['2000-05']
         extrapolate: true

-is enough to make the plugin return a five years range for any input year.
+is enough to make the plugin return an enclosing five years range for any input year.